-The following versions of Outlook are officially supported on Windows 8 (32-bit and 64-bit):
+The following versions of Outlook are officially supported on Windows 8 and Windows 8.1 (32-bit and 64-bit):

 After installing Outlook, don’t start it immediately but use Windows Update first to install the latest Service Pack and updates.

 Note 1: For Outlook support on Windows RT see:

 Outlook, Windows RT and the Surface tablet

 Note 2: Unless specifically mentioned otherwise, each time that Windows 8 is mentioned in this article, it also applies to Windows 8.1.